 - To offer skip links within complex content (such as cards)—use a SkipLink component.

 Content that repeats on many screens, such as navigation, is easy to skip when you know where it ends.
 That’s clear when the content is visual.
 But users need something else when they don’t have visual cues.

 Offer links to skip repeated content so everyone can get to the content they’re interested in.

 This is enormously helpful for people who go through your content in the order it’s presented.
-It lets them find content by what’s important to them, not where it is on the page.
+Without the option to skip, they have to go through irrelevant content to get to what they want.
+Skipping options lets them find content by what’s important to them, not where it is on the page.